SidDhanasekaran/SDCengineer/README.md

 #Topics
 1) Environment Setup

-2) Hugh transform for Line detection using OpenCV
+2) Lane Line detection using OpenCV
+    - The Ipython notbeook (Sid_lanelines) has the code for lane detection of an image and a video
+    - Test_images folder has the images and the videos used to test the code.